Updated: Jul 17

-4 Tools To Take Down a Chain Link Fence
+The Tools I Use To Take Down A Chain Link Fence

 Time for another project.
 The bank my Dad works for needed a 150 foot section of chain link fence taken down, my son and I were up for the task.
-On a difficulty scale I give it a 2 out of 5.
+On a difficulty scale I give taking down a chain link fence a 2 out of 5.
 It only took us two hours to take it down and load it up.
 These are the 4 tools we used.

 1. Bolt Cutters